StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 <strong>KI Mac</strong>

-<strong>KTH Windows</strong> KTH Windows users can find Git for Windows and Anaconda in the Software center.
+<strong>KTH Windows</strong> KTH Windows users can find Anaconda in the Software center.

 <strong>KTH Mac</strong> KTH Mac users normally have admin priviligues and can follow the instructions below.